Chweya » Property Management: Definition, Roles, Types, and Duties

 « Back to Glossary Index

 Property management involves the continual supervision of residential, commercial, or industrial real estate by an external contractor.
-Typically, property managers handle the daily operations including repairs, maintenance, security, and overall maintenance of properties.
-They are typically employed by property owners of various investment assets like apartment buildings, condominium complexes, gated communities, retail centers, and industrial parks.
+Property managers typically handle daily operations, including repairs, maintenance, security, and overall maintenance of properties.

 Understanding Property Management